 Problem or Symptom Possible Cause Probable Correction Machine is off Bin is full Use some ice Bin thermostat is closed Check thermostat, unplug the connection to the controller at terminal 7 and wait 4 minutes.
 If the machine starts, the thermostat was closed and needs to be adjusted or replaced.
 If the Bin Full light does NOT go out check the ice sensors.
 See next page bottom.
 Power is off, check Lights.
-If all Lights are out, check power supply, restore power if off Transformer is open If all Lights are out and there is power, check transformer output for 24 vac Unit manually switched off Push and release Freeze button Unit has Shut Down Check for Refrigeration or Water Error Unit is off and the Water Diagnostic Light Water supply inadequate Check water Light, if the Light blinks 2 times and repeats, check the water inlet valve. is ON or BLINKING Water pump malfunction Check that pump hose is attached and if pump is plugged in and working.
+If all Lights are out, check power supply, restore power if off Transformer is open If all Lights are out and there is power, check transformer output for 24 vac Unit manually switched off Push and release Freeze button Unit has Shut Down Check for Refrigeration or Water Error Unit is off on a Water Error Water supply inadequate Check water Light, if the Light blinks 2 times and repeats, check the water inlet valve.
+Water pump malfunction Check that pump hose is attached and if pump is plugged in and working.
 Water level sensor may have failed.
 Check float stem, reset machine.
 If it will not reset or gives another water error and all else is OK, replace the water level sensor.
-Unit is off and the Refrigeration Diagnostic Light is ON or BLINKING Low discharge or long freeze cycle Check refrigeration Light.
-If the Light is glowing, there is a probable refrigeration problem - Check water supply and/or water regulating valve.
+Unit is off on a Refrigeration Error Low discharge or long freeze cycle Check refrigeration Light.
+If the Light is glowing, there is a probable refrigeration problem - Check fan motor, harvest bypass valve and/or controller.
 Harvest problem Check refrigeration Light.
 If the Light blinks once and repeats, look for a harvest problem. where some cubes were sensed.
 Check refrigeration Light.
 If the Light blinks two times and repeats, look for a harvest problem no cubes sensed High Discharge Temp Check refrigeration Light.
-If the Light blinks 3 times and then repeats, check for a reason for high discharge temperatures.
+If the Light blinks 3 times and then repeats, check for a reason for high discharge temperatures - fan motor hot ambient, or blocked headmaster.
 Unit does not go into harvest - exceeds Push and release Off button.
 Push and release Freeze button.
 Check operation. maximum freeze time Push cube size float down, check operation.
 Exceeds max harvest time Check for cause of long harvest cycle Unit runs and both Diagnostic lites are ON Temperature sensors out of range Replace the temperature sensor set (water and discharge).
 Same, only 1 light on Reservoir temp. wrong Check water temp. and sensor.